-Tip 2 of the 5 tips on creating an Etsy description that sells is think like a buyer.
+This tip on creating an Etsy description that sells is “think like a buyer”.
 If you were a buyer, what would you want to know about this item – specifically?
 Think about including these details when describing your item.
 Buyers love unique pieces so what is special about this item that makes it different from similar products?

 Use the 5 W's – Who?
 What?
 When?
 Where?
 Why?

 - Who is this for?
 Kids, adults, men, women, fashionistas, craft mavens, etc. Think fashionista mama, groovy grandpa, young empty nester and any other specific group that you can think of.
 Be creative and be specific.

 - What color is it?
 If it's blue what type of blue – royal blue, navy blue, cornflower blue, sapphire blue, sky blue, turquoise?
 Can you tell I like blue?

 - When was it made?
 If it's a planner, you want the current year's planner.
 If it's over 100 years old, tell your buyer (our buyers love old items).

 - Where was it made?
 Our buyers love items made in England, France, or any other exotic locations.
 Think about your materials – are they Austrian crystals, Italian leather, Brazilian pearls, etc.